This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time commitment

-This committee will discuss sustainability and resiliency-related policies and initiatives that affect architects in Colorado to advance AIA Colorado’s Imperative of Environmental Stewardship.
-Committee on the Environment (COTE) will also look for opportunities to build awareness of and support for AIA National’s efforts including the 2030 Commitment, Materials Pledge, and Framework for Design Excellence.
-The committee will utilize the member expertise to share knowledge with broader AIA Colorado membership about industry trends and technology.
+AIA Colorado’s Committee on the Environment (COTE) advances sustainability, resiliency, and environmental stewardship within the architecture profession.
+Committee members will also look for opportunities to build awareness of and support for AIA National’s efforts including the 2030 Commitment, Materials Pledge, and Framework for Design Excellence.
 Committee includes a Chair, Vice Chair (or Co-Chair), Secretary, and At-Large Members.

 Responsibilities